I Take Back What I Said About Bloodborne

 Visceral Attacks

 While I have learned the combat format and adapted appropriately, I still think that the core mechanic of the game should not be as inconsistent as it is.
-The area in which you can initiate the VA is too small on some enemies, resulting in numerous missed opportunities.
+The area in which you can initiate the VA is too small for some enemies, resulting in numerous missed opportunities.
 It is also extremely inconsistent on sloped surfaces.
 I had hoped I was wrong about it before, but I still see a VA whiff much of the time when attempting it on anything more than a 30% incline.

 bloodeborne1.jpg